 If you type all day it’s not for you.
 There isn’t even a full set of PC keys.
 But you wouldn’t buy this as a typist’s keyboard, it’s all about the device switching.

 I can touch type on almost anything, including the sometimes maligned 2015 Apple MacBook keyboard.
 Although I could, at a pinch, touch type on the K480, it’s action didn’t feel as good or flow as well as, say, the excellent Logitech Ultra-thin Keyboard Cover for iPad Air.

 Practical, not portable

 One odd feature is the K480 needs two AAA batteries.
 Logitech says the batteries will last for two years.
-I’ve no idea how true that is, but after two months the batteries in my keyboard are going strong.
-On the whole I prefer rechargeable devices, but buying two AAA batteries every couple of years is no hardship.
+It's hard to test this claim, but after two months the batteries in the keyboard are going strong.
+On the whole rechargeable batteries are better, but buying two AAA batteries every couple of years is no hardship.

 Conclusion: The Logitech K480 Bluetooth keyboard is a smart answer to a specific problem.
 It does what it sets out to do with style and it’s affordable.
 You can buy it for less than NZ$100.